YaroslavOvchinnikov/test_task_involve/README.md

 FDataBase.py - the file contains the code for working with the database.

-Static - folder with styles for site pages.
+static - folder with styles for site pages.

-Templates - folder with html files.
+templates - folder with html files.